 After reviewing your list of hazards with the employee, next consider using hazard control methods that will eliminate or reduce them.

-There are two primary strategies to permanently or temporarily reduce the risk of injury.
+There are two primary strategies to reduce the risk of injury:

-Each of these strategies employs a number of prioritized methods within what's called the "Hierarchy of Controls".
+Each of these strategies uses a number of prioritized methods within a "hierarchy of controls".
 The rest of this module will discuss the various hazard control methods within the hierarchy.

 Information obtained from a job hazard analysis are most useful when hazard control measures are developed and incorporated into the job.
 Everyone needs to recognize that not all hazard control strategies are equal.
 Some are more effective than others at reducing the risk in the job.

 Remember, a very basic hazard control principle is that we must either (1) eliminate the hazard or (2) control exposure to the hazard.
 The second principle is that it's more effective to eliminate the hazard, if you can, than to control exposure to the hazard.
 After all, if you can get rid of the hazard, you don't have to manage the exposure.
 These two important principles guide safety and health professionals in constructing a "hierarchy" of hazard control strategies.

 In our training, we encourage the use of the "Hierarchy of Controls" (HOC) described within the ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems.
 The six strategies in this model include: